vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>

-One can also do this the other way around, retrieve using the sparse representation, and have Vespa calculate the `vector similarity` rank features for the hits retrieved by the sparse query representation.
+One can also do this the other way around, retrieve using the sparse representation, and have Vespa calculate the `closeness(field, embedding)` or related rank features for the hits retrieved by the sparse query representation.

 <div class="pre-parent">